bcomnes/bret.io/src/blog/2025/my-2024-movies-list/README.draft.md

 - Incredible but True
 - Smoking Causes Coughing
 - Steak
-- Daiary of a chambermaid (1946,2015,1964)
+- Diary of a Chambermaid (1946, 2015, 1964)
-- Killing of a Chinnese Bookie
+- The Killing of a Chinese Bookie
 - The Zero Theorem
 - Crimes of the Future
 - Belle de Jour